 - Open the Home app on your iPhone or iPad.

-- Under the "Music & Podcasts" section, toggle on/off Use Listening History.
+- Under the "Music & Podcasts" section, tap Update Listening History.

-And that's it.
-By turning off the setting, HomePod will happily continue to play songs from Apple's vast music catalog for anyone who asks, but the songs will be excluded from its personal curation algorithms.
+That's all there is to it.
+By turning off the setting, HomePod will happily continue to play songs from Apple's vast music catalog for you on behalf of others in your home, but the songs will be excluded from its personal curation algorithms and they will no longer appear in your recommendations.
+You can easily revert this setting by turning the switches back on in the last step.